1. When is the annual registration fee (membership dues) renewal period?

 - Credit Card (VISA or MASTERCARD).
 To pay with a credit card, log-in to your member account at www.bcia.com using your username and your password OR call the BCIA office to provide a credit card over the phone.

-- Cheque.
-Pay by cheque payable to BC Institute of Agrologists.
+- Cheque (may be post dated).
+Pay by cheque payable to BC Institute of Agrologists (BCIA).
 If someone else is paying on your behalf, please include your last name and registration number on the cheque.

 5. Will I get a receipt?

-- Online payments generate an automated official email receipt.
+- Online payments generate an automated email processing receipt.

-- Payment by credit card phone-in and cheque the BCIA office will email the official receipt once the member PD report is complete.
+- Payment by credit card phone-in and cheque an email processing receipt is sent once the member PD report is satisfied.

 6. What if I did not receive an invoice?

-Check your member profile under 'Dues Invoices/Receipts' and if missing then contact the BCIA office before February 15, 2020 to ensure an invoice is generated.
+Check your member profile under 'Dues Invoices/Receipts' and if missing then contact the BCIA office before February 15, 2020 to ensure an invoice is generated for payment.
 This will ensure you avoid a late fee.

 7. What if my status has changed and I am no longer practicing agrology in BC?